You're Too Slow

-"You're Too Slow" is a song written and performed by singer and rapper Odetari, released as a single on March 29, 2023, through Odetari Records (Note: On some platforms, the re-release's release date appears as March 29, 2023.) and then re-released on May 18, 2023.
+"You're Too Slow" is a song written and performed by singer and rapper Odetari, independently released as a single on March 29, 2023; the re-release's release date appears as March 29, 2023. and then re-released on May 18, 2023.
 The song garnered mass popularity throughout TikTok and other social media.

 Background

 "You're Too Slow" was inspired by the video game character Sonic the Hedgehog, with the title referring to one of the character's catchphrases.
 The lyrics convey a spirit of competition and the desire to be as fast as Sonic.
 Odetari uses the lines "Try and keep up with me now" and "Keep up, keep up" as a challenge to demonstrate his speed.
 It is also categorized as a slowed & reverb/sped up song.
 The original version of the song includes vocal models and a brief break with an AI-generated voice of Sonic the Hedgehog, indicating hubris and a desire to dominate the game.